Innovacom

 Venture Round in 2024

-Tilkal is a Paris-based company founded in 2017 that specializes in supply chain traceability through its innovative software platform.
-This platform utilizes a B2B blockchain network to facilitate secure and verifiable data sharing among various supply chain stakeholders.
-Tilkal’s software captures traceability data from physical products in a ledger, enabling companies to obtain real-time insights into their supply chains.
-Customers leverage the platform to address critical questions regarding product location, sourcing risks, ESG commitments, and compliance verification.
-Notable clients include Danone, Daher, Joone, and the Responsible Mica Initiative, among others.
-The Tilkal network comprises over 70 independent nodes, with nearly 700 companies actively participating to share and analyze data, thereby enhancing the resilience, sustainability, and ethical standards of their supply chains.
+Tilkal is a Paris-based company founded in 2017 that specializes in supply chain traceability and trust solutions for Industry 4.0.
+The company has developed a software infrastructure that organizes traceability data across various supply chain stakeholders, utilizing a unique B2B blockchain network to facilitate secure and verifiable data sharing.
+Tilkal's platform incorporates analytics and scoring algorithms to provide an end-to-end, real-time representation of supply chains.
+This enables businesses to address critical questions regarding product location, sourcing risks, ESG commitments, and compliance verification.
+Prominent clients include Danone, Daher, Joone, and the NGO Responsible Mica Initiative, which leverage Tilkal's capabilities for diverse applications such as tracing infant milk sourcing and analyzing mica supply chains.
+The Tilkal network comprises over 70 independent nodes and serves nearly 700 companies, reinforcing its role in promoting resilience, sustainability, and ethical practices within supply chains.

 Wingly